Campaign to make defibrillators available throughout Wells

 A machine has been paid for by the club, for installation in the public areas of the bus station and another one has been bought, for installation in the market square when the practicalities of installing one in an old telephone kiosk have been resolved.

-The club is helping Stowberry School with the cost and installation of a machine at the school and is discussing ways of helping the Connect Centre and Easton with their projects as well; finances and advice are being discussed.
+The club has helped Stowberry School with the cost and installation of a machine at the school and is discussing ways of helping the Connect Centre, Burcott Road 'One Stop' Shop and Easton with their projects as well; finances and advice are being discussed.

 The club is planning to work further with local organisations to locate other, existing machines, discuss the possibilities of making them available to the public 24/7 and to publicise their locations.